 While on inpatient duty the Fellow is supervised by members of the medical staff of ARMC with appropriate privileges.
 This supervision shall be exercised by daily rounds, telephone consultations, and any other means necessary.

 The Fellows are not expected nor should they perform any procedure that they have not been supervised on, nor feel competent in completing the procedure on their own.
 The PA Fellow will be able to observe a procedure, perform a procedure under supervision, and then when deemed competent by the program director or an attending surgeon perform the procedure without supervision.

 The Fellow may order consultations and testing on behalf of the attending physician following discussion with the MD Resident and/or attending physician.
 This must be documented by the Fellow in the encounter notes.

 The attending physician will be present and supervise all evaluations and management services in the clinic, including key components of the history, physical examination, and medical decision making.
 Exceptions to attending physician presence and supervision include: pre-operative evaluations, and post-operative care within the 90-day global period for surgery.
 All clinical encounters, except situations warranted above, are chiefed with an attending surgeon, program director, or medical director.

 Details regarding the supervision policy are made available to the PA Fellow at the time of orientation.

 Arrowhead Orthopaedics is rooted in our desire to maintain a collegial work environment that promotes respect to all team members and one that encourages personal and professional growth.
-A formal protest by a Fellow regarding application of a policy that directly affects them will be considered a grievance and may be reviewed by the Fellowship Director, Fellowship Coordinator and other management as deemed necessary.
+A formal protest by a Fellow regarding application of a policy that directly affects them will be considered a grievance and will be reviewed according to the guidelines set forth in the Corrective Action, Grievance and Due Process Policy.

 Details regarding the grievance policy are made available to the PA Fellow at the time of orientation.